-The decision to make a placement can only be made by the Assistant Executive Director.
+The decision to make a placement can only be made by the Head of Service.

-A decision to place the child with parents must not be put into effect until it has been approved by the Assistant Executive Director.
+A decision to place the child with parents must not be put into effect until it has been approved by the Head of Service.
 The Placement Plan should be prepared and provided to the parents prior to placement.

 A child must not be placed with parents if that would be incompatible with an order as to contact under Section 34 Children Act 1989.

 During the course of a Looked After Review, it may be considered that rehabilitation may be appropriate.
 However the Independent Reviewing Officer can only recommend that the responsible team give consideration to such a placement.
 In cases where the Independent Reviewing Officer does not support the plan they will consider use of the IRO Dispute Resolution Process.

 The Head of Service must be satisfied that: